5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 10. **'secret'** If you don't have this yet, read [Notice (scroll up)](#notice)
 11. Set the correct timezone of the place where you are.
 12. Set the absolute path correct in `$whatsspyProfilePath`.
 If you've installed WhatsSpy Public in for example `/var/www/whatsspy` the correct directory would be `/var/www/whatsspy/images/profilepicture/` (including `/`)
 13. Set the path correct in `$whatsspyWebProfilePath`.
 This path is to make sure you access the `$whatsspyProfilePath` from the web.
-If you've installed WhatsSpy Public in for example `/var/www/whatsspy` the correct directory would be `/whatsspy/images/profilepicture/` (including `/` and cut the `/var/www/`)
+If you've installed WhatsSpy Public in for example `/var/www/whatsspy` the correct directory would be `/whatsspy/images/profilepicture/` (including `/` and cut the `/var/www`)
-14. You can set an Optional NotifyMyAndroid key for notifications about the tracker (startup,shutdown,errors etc) in `$whatsspyNMAKey`.
+14. You can set an Optional NotifyMyAndroid key for notifications about the tracker (startup,shutdown,errors etc) in `$whatsspyNMAKey` or `$whatsspyLNKey`.
 15. **Check folder rights: the tracker needs read/write acces in both the folder `$whatsspyProfilePath` and `api/`!**
 ```
 # These are guidelines.
 For debugging you can use 777 instead of 760.